What do I need to bring to Packet Pickup?

 What about bad weather?

 In the event of bad weather we will do everything in our power to still have the event.
 Remember that thunder and lightning delay the start by 20-30 min each time we see/hear it.
 We will delay as long as we can.
 Long delays may cause us to make the entire event a 5k.
 IF the bad weather persists we “may” have to cancel the entire event.
 WE WILL DO OUR BEST TO HAVE THE EVENT NO MATTER WHAT.
 Please know that complete cancelation is very rare but DOES happen from time-to-time.
-In the nine years the Parks and Recreation Department has been producing races, we have never cancelled a race, but have had to modify the race in order to open the roads on time.
+In the ten years the Parks and Recreation Department has been producing races, we have never cancelled a race, but have had to modify the race in order to open the roads on time.

 What about refunds and/or credits?